 A Participant or an alternate payee who is a Participant's Spouse or former Spouse may elect to have all or any portion of an eligible rollover distribution (as defined in section 402(c) of the Internal Revenue Code) from the Plan paid directly to an eligible retirement plan (as defined in section 402(c) of the Internal Revenue Code) that accepts the eligible rollover distribution in a direct rollover.
 A Beneficiary who is the surviving Spouse of a Participant may also elect to have all or any portion of an eligible rollover distribution from the Plan paid directly to an eligible retirement plan which is an individual retirement account or individual retirement annuity, and that accepts the eligible rollover distribution.
 The above elections shall be made in accordance with procedures established by the Board of Mayor and Aldermen.
-For purposes of this Section 4.4, an eligible retirement plan under section 457(b) of the Code which is maintained by a state, political subdivision of a state, or any agency or instrumentality of a state or political subdivision of a state and which agrees to separately account for amounts transferred into such plan from this Plan.
+For purposes of this Section 4.4, an eligible retirement plan shall include an annuity contract described in section 403(b) of the Code and an eligible plan under section 457(b) of the Code which is maintained by a state, political subdivision of a state, or any agency or instrumentality of a state or political subdivision of a state and which agrees to separately account for amounts transferred into such plan from this Plan.
 The definition of eligible retirement plan shall also apply in the case of a distribution to a surviving Spouse, or to a Spouse or former Spouse who is the alternate payee under a qualified domestic relation order, as defined in section 414(p) of the Code.